jagennath-hari/RGBD-3DGS-SLAM/README.md

 The `camera topic` is mandatory, but `camera_info_topic` and `depth_topic` are optional.

 The other combinations are
-1) An uncalibrated camera but have depth maps.
+1) An uncalibrated camera with Depth Maps.
 ```
 ROS_topics:
   camera_topic: '/zed2i/zed_node/rgb/image_rect_color'